hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/192__Praveen_R._Bhat.md

 > Tuccha/non-existent.
 So that establishes only sat and asat are possible.
 > Then we have to say world is asat like hare's horn.
 >
-​Your confusion is visible in above three lines.
-1st line says you are okay with world is tuccha = ​asat like hare's horn.
+Your confusion is visible in above three lines.
+1st line says you are okay with world is tuccha = asat like hare's horn.
 3rd line says you are hesitant to say that the world is asat = tuccha like hare's horn.
 Please decide your position based on your own doubts or lack thereof, not because a certain Dasgupta says, which too, you partially agree and partially